titilda/appunti/Foundations of Artificial Intelligence/index.md

 Hello reader this is a short summary of our notes about the course "FAI".
 If you find an error or you think that one point isn't clear please tell me and I fix it (sorry for my bad english). -NP

-## First Charpter: Type of AI and Turing Test
+## First Charpter: Types of AI and Turing Test

-We can established four categories that definy different type of  AI:
+We can established four categories that definy different types of  AI:

 - Thinking Humanly
 - Thinking Rationally
 - Acting Humanly
 - Acting Rationally

-**The Turing Test**: This test provide us a satisfactory operetional definition of Intelligence.
-A person interrogate a computer and if to the end the person cannot understand if he wrote with a computer or another person the AI complete the test with a success.
+**The Turing Test**: This test provides us a satisfactory operational definition of Intelligence.
+A person interrogates a computer and if, in the end, the person cannot understand if he wrote with a computer or another person the AI completes the test with a success.

 This test give us 6 skill about the intelligence tested:

 - **Natural language processing**: correct comunication in English.
-- **Knoledge rappresentation**: store what it know or hear.
+- **Knoledge representation**: store what it know or hear.
 - **Aumated reasoring**: can use the stored info to arrive at new conclusion.
 - **Machine learning**: can adapth to a new circumstance.
 - **Computer vision**: perceive object.